-Element Aspect Commitment Reference EMP Section with the requirements of the Project Approval and EPL 12425.
-Where monitoring results show an Historic Heritage Management Plan 5.2 exceedance of the relevant Impact Assessment Criteria, WCPL will notify affected landowners as specified in relevant management plan.
+Element Aspect Commitment Reference EMP Section accordance with the requirements of the Project Approval and EPL 12425.
+Where monitoring results show an exceedance of the relevant Historic Heritage Management Plan 5.2 Impact Assessment Criteria, WCPL will notify affected landowners as specified in relevant management plan.
 Social Impact Management Plan 6.1 If a non-compliance of any approval or licence condition is identified, WCPL will investigate the non-compliance and implement corrective actions as soon as required.
 Community and Consultation Internal and external communications are undertaken as described in Section 3.17 to ensure all relevant stakeholders are informed regularly (or as required).
 Environmental Management Strategy 3.17 Complaints Response WCPL have implemented a Complaint Response Protocol to respond to all community concerns.
 Noise Management Plan 8.0 WCPL will continue to operate a Community Information and community hotline (ph:1300 606 Blast Management Plan 8.0 625) for the purpose of receiving complaints from members of the public in relation to mining activities at the Mine.
 Air Quality Management Plan 8.0 Records of all complaints will be kept for at least four years.
 Records will be provided to any Water Management Plan 5.0 authorised officer who asks to see them.
-Aboriginal Cultural Heritage Management Plan 7.0 Historic Heritage Management Plan 6.0 Social Impact Management Plan 4.3.4 Resolution the even a member relevant Disputes or propicannot be affected of DPE for the propied that accord control the accord retrieval · · · · · · · · · · · · · · · · · · · Noise Management Plan 4.3 Blast Management Plan 4.6 Disputes in relation to the acquisition of property or property.
-Inspections/investigations (that cannot be resolved between WCPL and the affected resident) will be referred to the Secretary of DPE for resolution.
-Air Quality Management Plan 4.6 WCPL's maintains a document control system that accurately records, stores and enables Noise Management Plan 6.6 retrieval of all necessary environmental documents and data.
+Aboriginal Cultural Heritage Management Plan 7.0 Historic Heritage Management Plan 6.0 Social Impact Management Plan 4.3.4 Dispute Resolution The dispute resolution process will be followed in the event of a disagreement between WCPL and Noise Management Plan 4.3 a member of the community as described in the relevant EMP.
+Blast Management Plan 4.6 Disputes in relation to the acquisition of property or property.
+Inspections/investigations (that cannot be resolved between WCPL and the affected resident) will be referred to the Secretary of DPHI for resolution.
+Air Quality Management Plan 4.6 Document and Record WCPL's maintains a document control system that accurately records, stores and enables Noise Management Plan 6.6 Control retrieval of all necessary environmental documents and data.
 Blast Management Plan 6.4 WCPL will maintain a copy of all monitoring results for at least four years.
 All records will be kept in a legible form.
 Records will be provided to Air Quality Management Plan 6.6 any authorised officer if requested.
-Water Management Plan 6.2 Aboriginal Cultural Heritage Management Plan 6.4 Historic Heritage Management Plan 6.0 Social Impact Management Plan 4.3.4 Operations Control Controls on activities conducted at the Mine will be undertaken in accordance with WCPL's Noise Management Plan 5.0 & 11.0
+Water Management Plan Aboriginal Cultural Heritage Management Plan 6.2 6.4 Historic Heritage Management Plan 6.0 Social Impact Management Plan 4.3.4 Operations Control Controls on activities conducted at the Mine will be undertaken in accordance with WCPL's EMPs, Noise Management Plan 5.0 & 11.0